Syllabus

 • Instructor-granted extensions are only considered after all grace days are used and only given in rare, exceptional situations

-Important: it is the responsibility of the student to state in their Blackboard submission that they intend to use a grace day.
+Important: it is the responsibility of the student to state in their Brightspace submission that they intend to use a grace day.

 (Adapted from Stanford’s EE365 policy)